Trump administration family separation policy: Trump administration

-Trump's senior adviser Stephen Miller was a driving force behind the Trump administration’s family separation policy.
+While running for president in 2016, candidate Donald Trump said ending "catch and release" was the second of his two priorities for immigration reform, after walling off Mexico.
+After taking office in January 2017, Trump demoted Daniel Ragsdale as director of ICE and replaced him with Thomas Homan, who had long advocated for the separation of children from their families as a means of deterring illegal immigration.
+While Homan's ideas had previously been dismissed, they were well received within the Trump administration.
+The journalist Caitlin Dickerson described Homan as the "intellectual father" of child separation, based on her Pulitzer-prize winning investigation into the policy.
+Trump's senior adviser Stephen Miller was also a driving force behind the Trump administration's family separation policy.
 NBC News reported that officials in attendance of a meeting of senior advisers said that "Miller warned that not enforcing the administration's zero tolerance immigration policy 'is the end of our country as we know it' and that opposing it would be un-American."